 West Valley City DUI Defense Lawyer

 Many people incorrectly believe that DUI (Driving Under the Influence) charges are simply “not a big deal.”
-After all, DUI offenses are extremely common throughout Utah and the rest of the United States, and many people have more than one DUI conviction.
+After all, DUI offenses are extremely common throughout Utah and the rest of the nation, and many people have more than one DUI.
 While those two points may be accurate, the idea that DUI is an unimportant matter is not.

 • First Offense